Do you need to transfer legal ownership?

 Stamp Duty Land Tax Certificate

-Your solicitor invariably has to send this off to HMRC even if you don't have any stamp duty to pay.
+Your solicitor has to send this document off to HMRC even if you don't have a mortgage or any stamp duty to pay.

-If your property is registered, form AP1 must be completed.
+If your house or property is registered, form AP1 must be completed.
 If your property hasn't been registered yet, form FR1 must be completed.

 Certificate of Identity

-If you are sending form AP1 or form FR1 and you aren't a professional conveyancer, you also have to prove your identity, either by sending in Form ID1 for individuals or Form ID2 for corporations.
+If you are sending Form AP1 or Form FR1 and you aren't a professional or licensed conveyancer, you also have to prove your identity, either by sending in Form ID1 for individuals or using Form TR1 to transfer ID2 for corporations.

-Everyone listed as an applicant in panel 6 of form AP1 or FR1 and panel 5 of form TR1 must complete one.
-If the transferor(s) were not legally represented, they will also need to complete the form.
-If an attorney acted for any of the transferors or transferees, they will also need to complete a form ID1 if they were not legally represented.
+Everyone listed as a legal adviser to an applicant in panel 6 of form AP1 or FR1 and panel 5 of form TR1 must complete one.
+If the transferor(s) were not legally represented, they will also need to complete Form TR1.
+If an attorney acted for any of the transferors or transferees, they also need to complete a form ID1 if they were not legally represented.

 Get an ID Certificate for your TR1 transfer